actsl/kiss_sdl/README.md

 (images and fonts) can be defined by adding a macro definition like -DRESDIR=\\"kiss/\\" to the compiler's command line.
 The simplest way to use it, is to copy all files to your project's directory and compile them with your code.

+The common way in Windows is to copy all the dll-s from the proper bin directories (or library directories when using Visual Studio) of SDL, SDL_image and SDL_ttf, to your project's directory, this is how SDL programs are usually distributed.
+Or copy them to the Windows system directory, but then they may have to be replaced when using different versions of SDL2.

 The kiss_makefile compiles the examples that show all the widgets in the toolkit.
 The kiss_makefile was made for Linux, to use it in Windows, edit it, comment the LDFLAGS, CFLAGS, EXE1 and EXE2, and uncomment the LDFLAGS, CFLAGS, EXE1 and EXE2 for Windows.
 Then change the paths to the directories under the folders where you installed your SDL development libraries.
-By default it is assumed that the libraries are installed under C:\\.
+By default, it is assumed that the libraries are installed under C:\\.
 The change may be simple, like only changing the version of the library from 2.0.4 to 2.0.6.

-The common way in Windows is to copy all the dll-s from the proper bin directories (or library directories when using Visual Studio) of SDL, SDL_image and SDL_ttf, to your project's directory, this is how SDL programs are usually distributed.
-Or copy them to the Windows system directory, but then they may have to be replaced when using different versions of SDL.

-In Windows, this toolkit was tested with MinGW64, MinGW32 should also work, and in the Visual Studio Community 2015 in 32 bit Windows.
+But when you have a 64 bit Windows and want to compile 64 bit code (which should work but is not tested), the paths also have to be changed to 64 bit SDL2 libraries.
+One directory in all these paths is  i686-w64-mingw32 , for 64 bit code this should everywhere be changed to  x86_64-w64-mingw32 .

+In Windows, this toolkit was tested with MinGW-w64, installed from the file i686-5.3.0-release-posix-dwarf-rt_v4-rev0.7z (extracted to C:\\ , with C:\\mingw32\\bin added to the PATH), which is a 32 bit version of MinGW-w64 .
+Other versions of MinGW should also work, but they are not tested, and kiss_makefile corresponds to a 32 bit version of MinGW.
+If a 64 bit version of MinGW is used, then the paths have to be changed to the paths of the 64 bit versions of the SDL libraries, as said above.
+It was also tested in the Visual Studio Community 2015.
 The project files for the Visual Studio are provided, but a similar changes to the library paths should be made, as described above, in the project -> properties -> configuration properties -> vc++ directories.
+The paths of the 64 bit SDL2 libraries for x64 are entered, but it is not tested with x64.

-For compiling in Visual Studio, run kiss_example1.vcxproj or kiss_example2.vcxproj, make sure that on toolbar x86 is selected, it was tested with x86, then build.
+For compiling in Visual Studio, run kiss_example1.vcxproj or kiss_example2.vcxproj, make sure that on toolbar x86 is selected (instead of x64), it was tested with x86, then build.
 Use one of the following commands to compile either in Linux, or in Windows using MinGW.

 make -f kiss_makefile